Relationship of Donald Trump and Jeffrey Epstein: Emails sent to his own email address

 In a 2019 message sent to his own email address, Epstein stated that Trump never got any massage.
-Epstein said that Trump had met with an alleged sexual abuse victim who had "worked at Mara Lago," adding that "Trump knew of it, and came to my house many times during that period.
+Epstein said that Trump had met with an alleged sexual abuse victim who had "worked at Mara Lago [sic]," adding that "Trump knew of it, and came to my house many times during that period.
 The testimony of the houseman John Alessi confirmed it.
 He never got a massage."